KelSolaar/sIBL_GUI/docs/help/sIBL_GUI_Manual.rst

 | ..  image:: resources/pictures/sIBL_GUI_RewiringTool.jpg     |
 +--------------------------------------------------------------+

-The *Rewiring Tool* component is available by right clicking the main toolbar.
-This component allows rewiring / remapping of an Ibl Set file to another file of that set or an arbitrary image.
+The *Rewiring Tool* Component is available by right clicking the main toolbar.
+This Component allows rewiring / remapping of an Ibl Set file to another file of that set or an arbitrary image.
 This widget is powerful because it’s possible to dynamically generate IBL Sets and arbitrary loads whatever HDR you want and still benefit from **sIBL_GUI** one click lighting setup.

 Interactions: